Mastodon Mastodon

 One of the best things about regularly blogging on your own personal website is putting your thoughts and ideas out into the world and having them resonate with others.

 In the earlier days of blogging—and especially before large social media networks took over—much of that occurred in blog comment sections, or pings and trackbacks from others responding to your post in a post of their own.
-In the more recent Indieweb era, webmentions are being implemented to carry forward this “have a conservation online” mentality.
+In the more recent Indieweb era, webmentions are being implemented to carry forward this “have a conversation online” mentality.

 Unfortunately, facilitating a public discussion via blog posts can be tricky.
 Comments and pingbacks/trackbacks are easily targeted by spammers, bots, and other shady SEO types.
 And not all comments are friendly, warranted, on-topic, or at all useful.